 Clutter is commonly found in attics, basements, and garages, all places where pests like to hide.
 It’s not a coincidence.
 Pests look for places where they can survive, and to survive, they need shelter, food, and water.
 Cluttered attics and basements provide all three.

-- Mice and rats.
-Mice and rats carry dozens of diseases that can be transmitted to humans.
+Mice and Rats.
+Mice and rats carry dozen of diseases that can be transmitted to humans.
 They chew through insulation, leave behind droppings, and spread bacteria.